Skip to main content

 Risk Factors For Urinary Incontinence

-There are some factors from birth that may increase your chance of experiencing a UI such as other women in your family genetics having UI, birth defects, or if you are a caucasian woman.
+There are some factors from birth that may increase your chance of experiencing UI, such as other women in your family having UI, birth defects, or being caucasian.

-There are also many conditions that may raise the chances of experiencing a UI, and while UI is not a disease, it can be a symptom of another affliction or event in a woman’s life.
+While UI isn’t a disease, it can be a symptom of another affliction or event in a woman’s life.

 Some common experiences that may lead to UI include: